Cadmium

 Situation in Austria

-Commission Regulation (EU) No. 2023/915 sets maximum levels for cadmium for the following food groups: Vegetables, fruits, mushrooms, cereals, legumes, offal, fish and seafood, food supplements, infant formulae and follow-on formulae, processed cereal-based foods and baby foods for infants and young children, and chocolate and cocoa products.
+Commission Regulation (EU) No. 2023/915 sets maximum levels for cadmium for the following food groups: Vegetables, fruit, mushrooms, cereals, pulses, offal, fish and seafood, food supplements, infant formulae and follow-on formulae, processed cereal-based foods and baby foods for infants and young children, and chocolate and cocoa products.

-In addition to the European maximum levels, Austria has national action levels for foods for which there is no European regulation.
-These are laid down in the decree BMSGPK-2021-0.359.197 of 5.7.2021 as amended.
+In addition to the European maximum levels, Austria has national action values for certain contaminants in foodstuffs for which there is no European regulation.

-Every year, we test numerous foodstuffs from different product groups for cadmium.
-In 2010-2017, a total of 5,759 food samples and 2,088 drinking water samples were analyzed for cadmium.
-Cadmium could be determined in 87-100% of all tested samples of cereals, vegetables, potatoes, legumes, oilseeds, chocolate, and cocoa and cocoa products.
-The highest average cadmium levels were determined in algae at 1800 µg/kg, followed by significantly lower levels in cocoa and cocoa products (179 µg/kg), seafood (136 µg/kg), mushrooms (128 µg/kg), oilseeds (110 µg/kg), chocolate (87 µg/kg), offal (41 µg/kg) and cereals (30 µg/kg).
-In fruit, juices and meat, cadmium was measured in only 10-21% of the samples tested.
-However, these contents were very low.
+We analyse numerous foods from different product groups for cadmium every year.
+In the years 2010-2017, a total of 5,759 food samples and 2,088 drinking water samples were analysed for cadmium.
+Cadmium was detected in 87-100% of all analysed samples of cereals, vegetables, potatoes, pulses, oilseeds, chocolate and cocoa and cocoa products.
+The highest average cadmium levels of 1800 µg/kg were determined in algae, followed by significantly lower levels in cocoa and cocoa products (179 µg/kg), seafood (136 µg/kg), mushrooms (128 µg/kg), oilseeds (110 µg/kg), chocolate (87 µg/kg), offal (41 µg/kg) and cereals (30 µg/kg).
+In fruit, juices and meat, cadmium was only measured in 10-21% of the samples analysed.
+However, these levels were very low.

 Tips